PrefectHQ/prefect/server/README.md

 For working on the UI:

-- `prefect server up --no-ui` will spin up the standard backend with no UI
+- `prefect server start --no-ui` will spin up the standard backend with no UI
 - `cd server/services/ui && npm run serve` will then run the UI in your local process, with hot reloading

 ## License